Getting Started with Open Payments Java SDK

 // Create incoming payment:

-var grantRequest = this.client.createGrantIncomingPayment(receiverWallet);
+var grantRequest = client.createGrantIncomingPayment(receiverWallet);

-var incomingPayment = this.client.createIncomingPayment(receiverWallet, grantRequest, BigDecimal.valueOf(11.25));
+var incomingPayment = client.createIncomingPayment(receiverWallet, grantRequest, BigDecimal.valueOf(11.25));

 Packages Overview